 The State Homeless Outreach Program provides comprehensive geographic coverage of the state's four counties: Oahu, Maui, Kauai, and Hawaii.
-Outreach agencies are contracted by the state seek out unsheltered homeless on beaches, in parks, on the streets, and other places where the homeless population congregates.
+Outreach agencies are contracted by the state to locate unsheltered homeless individuals on beaches, in parks, on the streets, and other places where the homeless population congregates.
 The unsheltered homeless and at-risk population who might not otherwise receive assistance is provided with basic intake and assessment to identify their individual needs and barriers.
 The Outreach Program facilitates progress toward a healthier, more stable living condition with the ultimate goal of attaining and retaining permanent housing through self-sufficiency.
 The agencies are required to:

-- Provide outreach and engagement with the unsheltered. - Address and provide access to basic survival needs, including without limitation: food and/or shelter; medical attention; clothing; supportive services; access to financial and medical benefits; and legal assistance. - Provide representative payee program services to help the seriously mentally ill to manage their finances. - Encourage and form open relationships and trust with participants. - Help participants to implement solutions to address barriers and initiating the transition to permanent housing and self-sufficiency by linking homeless persons with appropriate community services. - Complete a Vulnerability Index-Service Prioritization Decision Assistance Tool (VI-SPDAT) on each homeless individuals and/or families encountered.
-Neighbor island providers, through Bridging the Gap, have been kept informed and started using the coordinated assessment process.
+- Provide outreach and engagement with the unsheltered. - Address and provide access to basic survival needs, including without limitation: food and/or shelter; medical attention; clothing; supportive services; access to financial and medical benefits; and legal assistance. - Provide representative payee program services to help the seriously mentally ill to manage their finances. - Encourage and form open relationships and trust with participants. - Help participants to implement solutions to address barriers and initiating the transition to permanent housing and self-sufficiency by linking homeless persons with appropriate community services. - Complete a Vulnerability Index-Service Prioritization Decision Assistance Tool (VI-SPDAT) through Bridging the Gap, neighbor island providers use the coordinated assessment process.